What are strategic insights?By Clarissa Schearer

 What we look for: The brand’s perception relative to the competition, tone, positioning, current and past marketing, mission, and vision

-Where we look: Advertising, website, annual reports, analyst reports, investor relations, company research, industry news sites and publications, industry and financial analysts, industry associations, Hoover’s, news releases, AdAge, and AdWeek
+Where we look: Advertising, website, news releases, annual reports, analyst reports, investor relations, company research, industry news sites and publications, industry and financial analysts, industry associations, industry research including industry trade media, industry research from Bain & Company, Boston Consulting Group, Dun & Bradstreet, Forrester, Gartner, Hoover’s, McKinsey, MRI-Simmons, and more.

 Consumer (Buyer) insight

-We ask the questions: How do consumers think/feel about it?
+We ask the questions: How do consumers think and feel about a brand?
 What is the consumer’s relationship with the brand?
 What does the consumer need?
 What are consumers’ top deciding factors when purchasing?
 Who is the target audience?

 What we look for: Habits and practices, usage, attitudes and emotions, segmentation, and fit with the lifestyle